AnimusXCASH/dpops_bot/docs/README.md

     - [x] Voter queries with or without registered profile
         - [x] Last 4 payments sent by delegate for voter
         - [x] Current state of the voter in delegate
+    - [X] Apply for payment notifications
-    - [ ] Apply for payment notifications
+        - [x] Apply for payment notifications when voters public key is in the batch of payments

 - [x] Server owner
     - [x] block tracking